aetperf/aetperf.github.io/_posts/2020-09-18-Logistic-regression-with-JAX.md

-Well we hardly scratched the surface of what can be done with JAX, but at least played with a little example.
+Well we hardly scratched the surface of what can be done with JAX, but at least we presented a little example.

 ## References: